Need some ideas for Shark Week to plan for awesome summer speech therapy activities?

 - Spatial concepts: over, under, around

-1. Shiny Sharks Paint tin foil with tempera and swirl the paint while wet.
+1. Shiny Shark Craft: Paint tin foil with tempera and swirl the paint while wet.
 When dry, top it with blue construction paper with a shark cutout- so cool!
-(We pre-cut those ourselves with a template but it might just make a great project for your upper elementary kiddos to do for you.
+(We pre-cut those ourselves with a template, but it might just make a great project for your upper elementary kiddos to do for you.
 Kids love to help out little ones.)
 We added a “Shiny Shark” label to ours.

 You can get plenty of articulation”sh” practice talking about sharks.
 Where do they live?
 What do they eat?
 How do they move?
 What animals are smaller?
 Larger?